A martingale approach to noncommutative stochastic calculus: Quadratic covariation

 \begin{proof} Once again, it is possible to prove this result using Theorem \ref{thm.magicQC} and Lemma \ref{lem.T2s}, but we shall present a proof that does not rely on any topological tensor products.
-Also, we present only the proof of item \ref{item.newmagicR}, since the proof of item \ref{item.newmagicC} is almost identical but easier.
+Also, we present only the proof of \ref{item.newmagicR} since the proof of \ref{item.newmagicC} is similar and easier.